-How To Download and Print the Solar Arrays:
+How to Download and Print the Solar Arrays:

 At 1/12 scale, the solar arrays are too large to build out of toy bricks.
 However, you can download the following PDF and simply print it on paper, card stock or foam board.

-About the MARS Team:
+About the Mountaineer Area Robotics Team:

 For more information about this model and how it was designed, contact Earl Scime.

 Learn more about the award-winning at http://marsfirst.org